How Zappos got its first customers?

 Zappos MVP

-He visited Footwear Etc. in a California mall and offered that he would buy their shoes and sell them online.
-He snapped several photos once they agreed.
+He went to Footwear Etc. in one of California’s malls, and offered them he could buy their shoes and sell them online.
+They agreed, so he took some pics.

 [source]